jirkamarsik/jirkamarsik.ruhoh.com/posts/the-working-hipster-s-clojure.md

 metaprogramming facilities.
 But before we go any further, let's look at the strange series of glyphs that started this whole discussion.

-In Clojure data structures (ergo, in Clojure code), you can annotate collections and symbols with metadata.
+In Clojure data structures (ergo, also in Clojure code), you can annotate collections and symbols with metadata.
 Metadata are simple Clojure maps and you can associate them to an item such as a symbol by putting
 ```^``` followed by a metadata map and the symbol you want to